Nowshera, Jammu and Kashmir: Demographics

-Tourist places in Nowshera are Mangla Devi, holy cave temple of Mangla Mata, Jamia Masjid, Ancient Mughliya Jahangiri Masjid, Khambah Fort (belongs to Mahabharata period, located on indo-pak border at zero point, Jhangar), Central Gurudwara of Sikhs in Nonial, Qila Darhal and other Dargahs and temples among which Central Gurudwara of Sikhs is near to the city.
+Tourist places in Nowshera are Mangla Devi, holy cave temple of Mangla Mata, Thakur Dwara (Khuwala) Nowshera, one of the biggest temples in the district of Rajouri, Thakur Dwara (Bhagwala) Sariya, Jamia Masjid, Ancient Mughliya Jahangiri Masjid, Khambah Fort (belongs to Mahabharata period, located on Indo-Pak border at zero point, Jhangar), Veer Badreshwar Temple, Central Gurudwara of Sikhs in Nonial, Qila Darhal and other Dargahs and temples among which Central Gurudwara of Sikhs is near to the city.
 The Jamia Masjid is also located in the city.

 Degree College Nowshera

 This college started functioning in 2008 with an enrollment of 233.
 It was opened in the premises of Govt.
 Boys Middle School, Nowshera with four classrooms under makeshift arrangement from the academic session started in June 2008.
 It was sanctioned by then MLA and Minister, Dr Romesh Chander Sharma, total 230 students were enrolled in B.A.
 Part-1 during that session.
-So far the college worked under the supervision of Prof. Gopal Gupta who managed the affairs of GDC, Nowshera being in the capacity of Nodal Principal for first two months.
+So far, the college worked under the supervision of Prof. Gopal Gupta who managed the affairs of GDC, Nowshera being in the capacity of Nodal Principal for first two months.
 Dr Nutan Resutra was the first formal head of this institution from 07-07-2008 to 14-06-2009.
 He was instrumental in managing all activities in the first formative years of this prime institution.
 After his transfer, Prof. Zahoor A. Bhat took over that responsibility and delivered his services till 18-04-2010.
 Presently, Prof. S.P.
 Chopra has taken over as third Principal of this college from 22-04-2010.
-Now, it has been shifted to a newly constructed building sanctioned by then MLA and Minister, Dr Romesh Chander Sharma, which is containing all modern facilities for students.
+Now, it has been shifted to a newly constructed building sanctioned by then MLA Radhay Sham Sharma, which is containing all modern facilities for students.
 B.Sc medical and non-medical subjects are also introduced.
-The new building is near Radio station Nowshera.
+The new building is near Radio station.
+College got B++ NACC rating when recently National Assessment and Accreditation Council (NACC) peer team visited the College for assessment in 2022.